matthiasroder/clara/README.md

 # clara
-Tools for stidying and learning
+Tools for studying and learning